Comalcalco · If nearby

 Getting to Comalcalco

-Comalcalco is a day trip from Villahermosa, which is where you’ll fly in — Villahermosa airport (VSA) has regular connections to Mexico City and other hubs.
-The ruins sit about 55 km northwest of the city, roughly an hour by road in normal traffic.
+Comalcalco is a day trip, and the base for it is Villahermosa, where you’ll fly in.
+Villahermosa airport (VSA) — Carlos Rovirosa Pérez — has regular connections to Mexico City, Monterrey, Cancún and other hubs, so most people arrive by air and rent from there.
+The archaeological zone sits about 55 km northwest of the city, roughly an hour by road in normal traffic.

-By car is the easiest way.
-Rent in Villahermosa or drive your own; the highway northwest toward Comalcalco town is straightforward and well signed, and the site is a few kilometres past the town.
-Parking at the entrance is simple.
-Driving also lets you tack on a cacao hacienda without waiting on anyone’s schedule.
+By car is the easiest way by a wide margin.
+Rent at VSA or in central Villahermosa and take the highway northwest toward Comalcalco town; it’s straightforward, well signed, and the site is a few kilometres past the town center.
+Parking at the entrance is simple and cheap.
+The real reason to drive is flexibility — you can tack on a cacao hacienda like Hacienda La Luz without waiting on anyone’s schedule, and you can leave early to beat the heat.
+A day’s rental runs roughly 700–1,100 MXN (approximate) plus fuel.

-Organized tours from Villahermosa usually bundle the ruins with a cacao hacienda and handle all the transport.
-For a single day with no car, this is often the least painful option.
+Organized tours from Villahermosa bundle the ruins with a cacao hacienda and handle every transfer.
+If you have a single day and no car, this is often the least painful choice — you skip the colectivo shuffle and get the hacienda visit slotted in without planning it yourself.
+Prices vary, but a half-day group tour tends to land somewhere around 700–1,400 MXN per person (approximate).

 Getting around

 Once you’re at the site, everything is on foot.
-The archaeological zone is compact and flat, though paths between the mounds are unshaded and can be muddy after rain.
-Wear real shoes, not sandals, and bring water — there’s little to buy inside.
+The archaeological zone is compact and flat — the three plaza groups are a short walk apart across open lawn — so you’re not covering big distances or climbing much beyond the Gran Acrópolis.
+The catch is exposure: the paths between the mounds are unshaded and turn muddy fast after rain.
+Wear real closed shoes, not sandals, and carry your own water, because there’s almost nothing to buy inside the gate.